The hidden negative differential thermal conductance: The Nonequilibrium open system

 are the spectral density of the heat reservoirs.
+A more detailed derivation is provided in the Appendix \ref{appendixA}.
 Usually, we treat the superposition of these infinitely many delta functions as a continuous function, for example, the spectral density of an Ohmic-type heat reservoir with a high cut-off frequency $\omega _{D}$ considered in this paper takes the form \cite{breuer2002theory,weiss2012quantum}

 This canonical Drude cut-off is an extension of the Ohmic model, where the spectral density is modified to include a frequency-dependent damping factor.
 This damping factor is often represented as a Lorentzian function, introduces a high-frequency cut-off, effectively limiting the spectral density beyond a certain frequency.
 This modification is crucial for making the model more realistic by preventing the unphysical divergence of the spectral density at high frequencies.
-In our regime, we set $\gamma _{j}^{-1}\sim \omega _{D}\gg \omega _{\mu }\sim g \sim 1\gg \gamma _{j}$, noting that $\omega _{2}-\omega _{1}=2\alpha \geq g \gg \gamma _{j}$.
-In In this sense, the validity of the above global master equation is guaranteed.
-The Lamb shift $H_{LS}$ in Eq. (\ref{master}) reads
+Recalling Eq. (\ref{xi}) and noting that $\lambda_j^2$ and $J_j(\omega)$ always appear together as a product in the master equation, we absorb $\lambda_j^2$ into $J_j(\omega)$ for simplicity by setting $\gamma_j \equiv C_j \lambda_j^2$ and replacing $C_j$ in Eq. (\ref{density}) with $\gamma_j$.